king-anduin/webapp-api-sql-nosql/README.md

 - There's a `api-request-examples.json` where you can take a look at API request examples
 - You need to download the data content before using the WebApp

+# AWS specific content & microservice Docker
+- I hosted the WebApp on AWS therefore there's a `buildspec.yml` file for an AWS CodePipeline
+- Furthermore it was hosted in an Elastic Beanstalk so you may find `.ebextensions` interesting
+- Additionally I hosted the WebApp on Fargate, so I created a Docker Container, you may take a glimpse at the `Dockerfile`

 # Install & start app

 1. start visual studio code